Professional biography.

 January 2021 - February 2022

-Supervised two division directors over approximately 30 attorneys and staff responsible for defending all litigation and property condemnation for Harris County.
-Rebuilt one division after it lost nearly half its staff during a pandemic by promptly hiring competent attorneys, implementing efficient policies, providing detailed performance reviews, and improving morale and quality of client representation.
-Supervised attorneys during jury trials, appeals, hearings, and mediation, and developed settlement procedures, litigation templates, training, and a Microsoft Teams-based library, Wiki checklist, and case-monitoring application.
+Managed 30 attorneys and paralegals responsible for defending all litigation against Harris County and its 18,000 employees.
+This includes approximately 500 civil rights, torts, employment, and real estate matters.
+Rebuilt one division after it lost nearly half its staff during the pandemic by hiring experienced litigators, conducting weekly training, and improving morale and quality of client representation.
+Supervised attorneys during jury trials, appeals, hearings, and mediations, and developed litigation policies and practice guides and an online case monitoring application.

 Assistant County Attorney, Litigation Practice Group